Autonomation, Not Automation: Activities and Needs of European Fact-checkers as a Basis for Designing Human-Centered AI Systems: Results and findings: Interviews with fact-checkers

 \begin{quote} \emph{``As an international team, we {[}can internally{]} share information {[}about misinformation in individual countries{]}. {[}In this way{]}, we can predict that the same misinformation will appear {[}in our country as well{]}.
 It can originate on the opposite side of the world, or many times the fake news comes from Germany; we know that there is a probability that it will appear to us, too, and mostly we are right.''} \end{quote}

-Collaboration between fact-checking organizations is recognized as essential throughout the world to share tips and technical knowledge~\cite{micallef_true_2022}.
-However, Central-European fact-checkers working in small NGOs do not share such tips.
-In some regions such as, for example, the Balkan region or Latin America, it is common practice to actively share such tips in mailing lists, regional forums, or WhatsApp groups related to fact-checking~\cite{micallef_true_2022, juneja_human_2022}.
-Some, like \href{dpa-factify.com}{Factify} even set up e-learning platforms with video tutorials just for fact-checkers ~\cite{juneja_human_2022}.
-Collaboration, building coalitions with other fact-checkers and shared training are the fields that need to be improved in the region to strengthen the positions of fact-checkers.
+Collaboration among fact-checking organizations is widely recognized as essential for sharing tips and technical expertise~\cite{micallef_true_2022}.
+In some regions, such as the Balkans or Latin America, it is common practice to exchange information through mailing lists, regional forums, or WhatsApp groups dedicated to fact-checking~\cite{micallef_true_2022, juneja_human_2022}.
+Some initiatives, such as Factify, have even developed e-learning platforms with video tutorials exclusively for fact-checkers~\cite{juneja_human_2022}.
+By contrast, Central European fact-checkers—often working in small NGOs—rarely engage in such exchanges.
+Strengthening collaboration, building coalitions, and developing shared training opportunities are key areas for improvement in the region to enhance the capacity and influence of fact-checkers.